 Hostels

 A hostel is a form of accommodation, typically aimed at those on a budget, where multiple guests sleep in different beds in the same living space.
+According to Grand View Research, the global hostel market size is projected to reach USD 11.04 billion by 2030, up from USD 7.21 billion in 2024, growing at a CAGR of 6.5% from 2024 to 2030.
 Effectively, guests pay for a bed, rather than a private room, and hostels hold a particular appeal for those looking to meet new people.
 Guests will usually share kitchen and bathroom facilities.

 Video: What Is A Hostel?